nf-core/pathogensurveillance/docs/output.md

 </details>

-Variants are called against selected references to do a high-resolution comparison of samples.
+Variants are called against selected references to do a high-resolution comparison of samples using [graphtyper](https://github.com/DecodeGenetics/graphtyper).